SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.6.5

+- Fixed the issue that the default text size in the texture presets is 8 and 4 instead of 6 and 3.
+- Fixed the issue that the tooltips of presets are names instead of theirs IDs in the `/mishanguc:signpreset list` command.
+- Fixed the issue of incorrect focus in the sign edit screen in 26.1.2 when adding and removing text lines.

+### 1.6.4

+- Fixed the issue of wrong outline shape of handrail block of the central shape.
+- Improved the implementation of color tool.

+### 1.6.4-beta.1

+- Fixed the issue of wrong outline shape of handrail block of the central shape.

+### 1.6.3-beta.6

+- Improved the implementation of color tool.

+### 1.6.3-beta.5

+- Now the dyeing logic of color tool runs only on the server.
+- Fixed the issue of failure of launching server in versions 26.1 and above.

+### 1.6.3-beta.4

+- Fixed the issue that the mixins of this mod may not run.
+- Improved the rendering of beacon beams.
+Now all beacon beam colors caused by colored blocks of this mod have alpha 255.
+Before this, the beacon beams may not be rendered correctly with shaders on.
+- Fixed the issue that colored stone and colored nether portal are not correctly tinted in the inventory.
+The issue is because this mod did not correctly use item model mappings introduced in Minecraft 1.21.4.

+### 1.6.3-beta.3

+- Fixed the issue that explosion tool may use offhand items.

+### 1.6.3-beta.2

+- Fixed the issue that text copy tool may use offhand items.

+### 1.6.3-beta.1

+- Optimized operation of carrying items on both hands: when using Growth Tool, Carrying Tool, Tp Tool and Color Tool, any items on offhand (including blocks) will not be used.
+- Fixed the issue of sign edit screen containing backgrounds in versions since 26.1.
+- Now in 26.1, when holding a golden dandelion in offhand, using Growth Tool on an age-lockable living entity may set or unset its age lock (setting to baby to lock age, and setting to adult to unlock age).

+### 1.6.2-beta.1

+- Support the new version 26.1.
+- Fixed the issue that point of interest types not supporting colored nether portal blocks causing generating a new uncolored nether portal after entering and returning from a colored nether portal.

 ### 1.6.1

 - Fixed the issue of `-pattern cross-large` and `-pattern square-slant-medium` and `-pattern square-slant-small` being incorrect.